austinkloske22/pg-tacoshop/README.md

 ### Prerequisites

 To get started quickly you need docker and docker-compose.
+We'll be using `VS Code` as our Code IDE.
+You'll need access to SAP BTP and the CF cli tools to manage micro-services.
+I switch to [Business Application Studio](https://developers.sap.com/tutorials/appstudio-onboarding.html) for CF cmds because the CLI is not compatible with Apple M1 architecture at the time of writing.

 ### Setup